Lycoon/cameractrl/README.md

 * `/loc go <name>` teleports you to the specified location
 * `/loc list` prints all the saved locations

-The config files are generated in the `.minecraft/config/CameraCTRL/` directory.

 ## Is this mod useful?
 Clearly not for everybody.
 I may plan on extending it to save even more settings in the future, however for the usage it is meant to be used, this would be useless.
 I got bored of always changing plenty of settings to just switch to a camera shoulder-like shot when I am recording machinimas, so I binded it all to one key.

 ## Do I need it on my server?
 Yes.
 This mod **does need** to be installed on the server if you use one.

+## Config
+The config files are generated in the `.minecraft/config/CameraCTRL/` directory.
+* `camera.cfg` contains the saved camera profile mouse sensitivity and FOV values
+* `old.cfg` contains the mouse sensitivity and FOV values you had before activating your camera profile
+* `locations.cfg` contains the names and coordinates of your saved locations